fractl-io/fractl/README.md

 [![Fractl clj CI](https://github.com/fractl-io/fractl/actions/workflows/fractl-clj.yml/badge.svg)](https://github.com/fractl-io/fractl/actions/workflows/fractl-clj.yml)
 [![Fractl cljs CI](https://github.com/fractl-io/fractl/actions/workflows/fractl-cljs.yml/badge.svg)](https://github.com/fractl-io/fractl/actions/workflows/fractl-cljs.yml)

+# Fractl

+Fractl is a new and very different kind of programming language.
+It enables simultaneous coding in traditional IDEs, visual development in a no-code builder and code generation with generative-AI.

 # The Future of Programming is tri-modal

 We are marching towards a world where developers will build applications using a combination of 3 different approaches - traditional coding, no-code/visual development and AI-powered code generation.
 At least, they would like to.